bobby-saul/commentDb/README.md

 This project is for creating an endpoint for accessing a postgres db used for holding data for a commenting system.

+TODO:
+- [ ] Document how to set up heroku app
+- [ ] Make an admin portal for approving/deleting comments

 ## The database

 The table is set up as follows: